anikm1987/automation-ansible/Readme.md

     - docker ps  # to see the details
     - update dev/dev_docker for new managed node entries

+- To stop development
+    ./stop_managed_docker_nodes.sh
+    - This will remove all managed containers

 - Every installation in local machine should be also managed using playbook